M4X-VOGEL/Clingonia/README.md

 ## ⚙️ Please note:

-⚠️ This software is currently optimized for Windows platforms; however, it already runs on macOS to a limited extent, with full support scheduled for a future release.
+⚠️ This software is optimized for Windows platforms; however, it runs on macOS.

 <br>